ValdikSS/GoodbyeDPI/README.md

 These methods do not break any website as are fully compatible with TCP and HTTP standards, yet it's sufficient to prevent DPI data classification and to circumvent censorship.

+The program loads WinDivert driver which uses Windows Filtering Platform to set filters and redirect packets to the userspace.
+It's running as long as console window is visible and terminates when you close the window.

+# How to build from source

+This project can be build using **GNU Make** and [**mingw**](https://mingw-w64.org).
+The only dependency is [WinDivert](https://github.com/basil00/Divert).

+To build x86 exe run:

+`make CPREFIX=i686-w64-mingw32 WINDIVERTHEADERS=/path/to/windivert/include WINDIVERTLIBS=/path/to/windivert/x86`

+And for x86_64:

+`make CPREFIX=x86_64-w64-mingw32 WINDIVERTHEADERS=/path/to/windivert/include WINDIVERTLIBS=/path/to/windivert/amd64`

 # Similar projects

 [zapret](https://github.com/bol-van/zapret) by @bol-van (for Linux).